reboz86/beba-ctrl/ryu/app/beba/state_sync/README-StateSync.md

   PYTHONPATH=. bin/ryu-manager ryu/app/beba/state_sync/<example file>

 1.  get_flow_state.py
-    Asks for state of a flow and parsea the response.
+    Asks for state of a flow and parses the response.

 2.  get_flows_in_state.py
-    Asks for the flow(s) in a state and parsea the response
+    Asks for the flow(s) in a state and parses the response.

 3.  get_global_state.py
     Asks for the global state of a switch and parses the response.